Harsh19-M/Sales-Insight/README.md

 - There were Duplicate Records - 1 and 1 duplicate of 2 other transactions in USD - so we must filter thoses ones out.
 - INR\r and USD\r | INR#(cr)" and "USD#(cr) - are the ones we will keep and not INR and USD
 - "INR#(cr)" and "USD#(cr)" in Power BI are the ones I'll keep in Power BI and cleanup the others.
+- Removing/Cleaning out those sales_amount values that are less than equal to 0.
+Not replacing them wiht the mean value.
+Simply removing them.

 <br>